-The door is made of acrylic plastic glass.
-Acrylic glass scratches easily and can chip.
-Always make sure the vinyl-covered latch is in good condition.
+The door is made of fiberglass.
+The fiberglass gelcoat can be chipped if the vinyl-covered latch that secures it in the open position is not in good condition.
 It should be changed whenever it shows signs of deterioration from the exposure to elements.
-Please refer to the Routine Maintenance chapter for information on the proper care and maintenance of acrylic plastic glass.
+Please refer to the Routine Maintenance chapter for information on the proper care and maintenance of fiberglass gelcoat.